nualagr/dargan-health-foods/TESTING.md

 The addition of Discount Codes to the project required revision of many elements of the payment process.

-At first, a very simple [DiscountCode model](https://github.com/nualagr/dargan-health-foods/commit/c9445ca3d1c48bb004ce65434aaf856e3cfdcad2) of only two fields was used.
+For the purposes of the current MVP, a very simple [DiscountCode model](https://github.com/nualagr/dargan-health-foods/commit/c9445ca3d1c48bb004ce65434aaf856e3cfdcad2) of only two fields was used.
 This consisted of the promo code and the associate percentage discount to be applied.
 After reading Kim Salazar's article ["Applying Discounts and Ecommerce Websites"](https://www.nngroup.com/articles/applying-discounts/) it became clear that, from a user-experience point-of-view, it would be best to allow site users to apply this code within the Cart rather than making them wait